PorkyProductions/UA-detect/README.md

 ## Description

-✨The dead-simple way of detecting a device's user agent.✨
+✨The dead-simple way of interacting with the navigator API.✨

+It may say "UA", but we're way more than that.
+UADetect is the eaisiet way to interact with the navigator API.
+We have lots of componets, and they all are well documented in the [docs](./docs/index.md).

 ## Technologies Used
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/db/Npm-logo.svg/1920px-Npm-logo.svg.png" width="30px">